JuliaAI/MLJModels.jl/README.md

 metadata_pkg.(ALL_MODELS
     name = "YourPackage",
     uuid = "6ee0df7b-...", # see your Project.toml
-    url  = "https://...",  # address to your package repo julia = true,          # is it written entirely in Julia? license = "MIT",       # your package license is_wrapper = false,    # does it wrap around some other package?
+    url  = "https://...",  # URL to your package repo julia = true,          # is it written entirely in Julia? license = "MIT",       # your package license is_wrapper = false,    # does it wrap around some other package?
 )

+# Then for each model,
 metadata_model(YourModel1,
     name    = "YourModel1",                       # if not given will be String(model)
     input   = MLJBase.Table(MLJBase.Continuous),  # what input data is supported?